Gunslinger Girl by Lyndsay Ely

 So if you haven’t read Gunslinger Girl yet and you’re crazy about rich dystopias, performances a la The Greatest Showman, women who don’t need rescuing, and government plots – good god y’all, what’re you waiting for?

-Gunslinger Girl Goes to the Gallery
+Gunslinger Girl stays on the shelf!

 You can pry this book out of my cold, dead hands.